acatiadroid/docs/README.md

 All moderators
 All supporters

-Docs last updated: 22nd May, 2021
+Docs last updated: 28th July, 2021